 The Tor or the Onion router is an impressive private browser that allows users to surf the web without revealing their true identity.
 By providing layered encryption, it changes your IP address and ensures that no one can track you back.
 It automatically protects against browser fingerprinting and guarantees a safe and secure browsing experience.

-It allows the users to browse in private mode by default and erases all browsing data after every session.
-Also, it uses various browser extensions like HTTPS Everywhere and NoScript to enhance your online security.
+It allows users to browse in private mode by default and erases all browsing data after every session.
+It also uses various browser extensions, such as HTTPS Everywhere and NoScript, to enhance online security.

 Mozilla Firefox

-Mozilla Firefox is yet another best private browsers that hide browser fingerprinting.
-It comes with the Enhanced Tracking Protection feature, and by enabling this feature from the settings menu, you can prevent browser fingerprinting attempts.
+Mozilla Firefox is another anonymous browser that hides browser fingerprinting.
+It comes with the Enhanced Tracking Protection feature, which you can enable from the settings menu, so you can prevent browser fingerprinting attempts.
 Moreover, it is a safe and reliable browser that has offered users the best online protection for the last 13 years.

-It also uses the private browsing mode, which automatically deletes all your cookies and other browser details.
-It also offers an ad-blocker extension which ensures that by no means can anyone track you.
-Besides this, the most impressive feature of Mozilla Firefox is the content blocking feature that prevents browser fingerprinting and makes you private over the web.
+It also uses private browsing mode, which automatically deletes all your cookies and other browser details.
+It offers an ad-blocker extension, which ensures that no one can track you.
+Besides this, Mozilla Firefox’s most impressive feature is the content blocking feature, which prevents browser fingerprinting and makes you private on the web.

 Brave Browser

-Another best private browser for preventing browser fingerprinting is the Brave browser.
-It is an open-sourced chromium-based browser that uses a private browsing mode to block fingerprinting scripting attempts.
+Brave browser is an open-sourced chromium-based browser that uses a private browsing mode to block fingerprinting scripting attempts.

-Besides this, the browser offers a range of security and privacy boosting features such as WebRTC leak protection, sandboxing, and brave shield features that enhance your web browsing experience.
-It also uses HTTPS Everywhere and a script blocker to prevent online tracking and keeps your data secured from snooping eyes.
+Besides this, the browser offers a range of security and privacy-boosting features, such as WebRTC leak protection, sandboxing, and brave shield, that enhance your web browsing experience.
+It also uses HTTPS Everywhere and a script blocker to prevent online tracking and keep your data secure from snooping eyes.

-Another effective method to prevent browser fingerprinting is using a data encryption tool, i.e., a VPN, and maximizing your online privacy.
-A VPN is the perfect privacy-boosting tool that masks your IP address and encrypts the data traffic and takes your privacy to the next level.
+Another effective method to prevent browser fingerprinting is using a data encryption tool, i.e., a VPN, and maximizing online privacy.
+A VPN is the perfect privacy-boosting tool that masks your IP address and encrypts the data traffic, taking your privacy to the next level.
 By using a VPN, you can browse the web anonymously and even get rid of online tracking and surveillance.
-A reliable VPN provider ensures that no one can ever detect who you’re and what you are doing over the web.
+A reliable VPN provider ensures that no one can ever detect who you are and what you are doing over the web.

 But unfortunately, a VPN doesn’t provide direct protection against browser fingerprinting.
 It is because your browser produces unique browser fingerprints that a VPN fails to block.
 But you can use it along with a secure browser or any browser extension to safeguard your online privacy and security.

-Ensure that you choose a reliable and private VPN to use and it should offer a range of privacy and security boosting features like a double VPN and WebRTC leak protection for providing more anonymity over the web.
+Ensure that you choose a reliable and private VPN to use.
+It should offer a range of privacy and security-boosting features, like a double VPN and WebRTC leak protection, to provide more anonymity over the web.

 3. Disable JavaScript

 You should also disable JavaScript to prevent browser fingerprinting attempts.
-The website uses scripts to track you and gather information about you and your browsing activities.
-Thus, disabling these scripts proves to be pretty helpful in maintaining your browser security.
+The website uses scripts to track and gather information about you and your browsing activities.
+Thus, disabling these scripts helps maintain your browser security.

-Once you disable JavaScript and even Flash, you can prevent websites from installing cookies and trackers onto your browser.
-Most of the websites won’t function properly and smoothly because of disabling JavaScript and this is a significant drawback of using this method
+Once you disable JavaScript and Flash, you can prevent websites from installing cookies and trackers on your browser.
+However, disabling JavaScript causes most websites to function improperly and smoothly, which is a significant drawback of this method.

-Now browsers support various extensions and plugins that help to avoid browser fingerprinting.
+Now, browsers support various extensions and plugins that help to avoid browser fingerprinting.
 You need to install these plugins and extensions, and they will automatically generate different attributes of your fingerprints.
 Some of the most popular include Chameleon and CanvasBlocker.
-They block the APIs and websites used for fingerprinting attempts and allow you to retain more anonymity over the web.
+They block the APIs and websites used for fingerprinting attempts and allow you to retain more online anonymity.

-The browser fingerprinting technique is like a double-edged sword that has both good and bad sides.
+The browser fingerprinting technique is like a double-edged sword with both good and bad sides.
 The method was mainly designed to prevent financial fraud in the banking sector.
 By collecting users’ fingerprints, the fraud detection team can analyze if the browser has been hijacked so they can easily block the transactions.
-But there are some serious security issues associated with this technique.
-It allows the browser to track you via cookies or through installing JavaScript onto your browsers.

 Because of online tracking, advertisers can also learn about your online behavior.
 They can know about your likes, dislikes, location history, preferences, and other sensitive data.
 They can use this information against you without your consent and target you with ads.
 Moreover, a study reveals that websites can know about your browser and operating system because of browser fingerprinting.
 It gives threat actors an easy chance to learn about it and infect it with vulnerabilities.